NeslihanBozluolcay/pollen-garching-info-system-/README.md

 ![Show QR node](Screenshots/3.png)

-**a6 – Set Timeout to Current Time:** The step data.timeout = Time.now.to_i stores the current timestamp (in seconds) and effectively resets a timer at that point in the process.
-Instead of acting as a boolean timeout flag, this variable represents the last interaction time.
-Later, conditions like Time.now.to_i - data.timeout < 120 are used to calculate how much time has passed since that moment and determine whether the process should continue.
-In other words, this mechanism measures elapsed time between steps and ensures that the process only proceeds if the last interaction occurred within a defined time window (e.g., 120 seconds).
-However, it does not actively interrupt or stop a running task; it only enables time-based checks when the process reaches a decision point.
+**a6 – Set Timeout to Current Time:** The step 'data.timeout = Time.now.to_i' stores the current timestamp (in seconds) and resets a timer at that point in the process.
+Later, the condition 'Time.now.to_i - data.timeout < 120' is used to calculate how much time has passed since that moment and determine whether the process should continue.

 ![Show individual page node](Screenshots/4.png)

 **a5 – Show individual page:** Opens `trees.html` passing `data.wereceived` as the `species` URL parameter, so the page knows which tree to look up.
 When the user scans a QR ("Go Home" or "See More Photos"), Finalize stores the result into `data.isHome`.
-The condition `data.isHome != "home" && !data.timeout` then determines whether to proceed to observations or loop back.
+The condition `data.isHome != "home"` then determines whether to proceed to observations or loop back.

 ![Show individual page node](Screenshots/5.png)